Verca/tic-tac-toe/doc/howToModuleGuide.md

   - `onClick={this.loadItems}` specifies a function triggered when user clicks on the button.

 - Now we add function, which will be triggered, when you click the button.
-Place this code at the line 20:
+Place this code at line 20:

   ```javascript
     this.loadItems = () => {